juttle/juttle/docs/adapters/configuration.md

   path: 'path'
 }
 ```

+## Another Default connection solution:
+Instead of the requiring the first connection object in the array to be the default, another option is requiring a `default` flag in one of the connection objects to signify the default selection.

 ## Adapter implementation
 Adapters will receive a single format (always an array, always with `id`s) and will use the first by default.